akuma-your-death/smart-dashboard/README.md

 + more things possible to do
 + replacement for txt files to one big json file

+upcomming features for 0.1.3 update:
++ update for checking if gateway isnt right(still not 100%)
++ maybe working automaticly working for linux

 0.1.2 updates (2022-24-10):
 + tells you if gateway isnt right
 + works for linux but not automaticly